DAT (Dental admissions test)

 - Required by all U.S. Dental Schools

-- Half-day long test: 4 hours and 15 minutes in length
+- Half-day long test: Over four hours in length

 - Taken at specified testing centers throughout the country

 - Natural sciences (biology, general chemistry, and organic chemistry)

 - Perceptual ability (two- and three-dimensional problem solving)

 - Reading comprehension (dental and basic sciences)

 - Quantitative reasoning (mathematical problems in algebra, numerical calculations, conversions, etc.)

 When should I take the test?

 How do I study for the test?